kaiwang960112/Challenge-condition-FER-dataset/README.md

+## Our manuscript has been accepted by Transactions on Image Processing as a REGULAR paper! [link](https://arxiv.org/pdf/1905.04075.pdf)

 # Region Attention Networks for Pose and Occlusion Robust Facial Expression Recognition

                                   Kai Wang, Xiaojiang Peng, Jianfei Yang, Debin Meng, and Yu Qiao